-Since 1962, EORTC has enrolled more than 205,000 patients in practice-changing trials across tumour types.
-Many of these trials have changed best practice for treating patients, with truly life-changing & life-saving results.
-EORTC’s trial protocols have been adopted as best practice in many countries, and are used in the US, Canada, Australia & elsewhere.
+Since 1962, EORTC has enrolled more than 205,000 patients in practice-changing studies across tumour types.
+Many of these studies have changed best practice for treating patients, with truly life-changing & life-saving results.
+EORTC’s study protocols have been adopted as best practice in many countries, and are used in the US, Canada, Australia & elsewhere.

-EORTC clinical trials transform the lives of patients & their families and save healthcare systems millions – without any commercial interest at stake.
+EORTC clinical studies transform the lives of patients & their families and save healthcare systems millions – without any commercial interest at stake.

 Brain Tumours